kitschpatrol/yanki-obsidian/README.md

 It's recommended that Linux users install Anki by following the [instructions on the official Anki website](https://docs.ankiweb.net/platform/linux/installing.html) to avoid these issues.

 In some cases, Linux users might need to [manually register](https://amir.rachum.com/obsidian-uri-linux/) the `obsidian://` URI scheme with their operating system.

+### My Obsidian images aren't syncing to Anki on Linux

+Linux users who have installed Anki with Flatpak / Flathub have [reported](https://github.com/kitschpatrol/yanki-obsidian/issues/55) problems syncing media assets like images from Obsidian to Anki.

+Ensure that both Obsidian and Anki have access to the local network, and give Anki read-only access to your Obsidian vault's directory using a tool like [Flatseal](https://flathub.org/en/apps/com.github.tchx84.Flatseal).

+It's recommended that Linux users install Anki by following the [instructions on the official Anki website](https://docs.ankiweb.net/platform/linux/installing.html) to avoid these issues.

 ### Can I edit my notes in a way that will change their Anki note model type?